 Making these decisions is stressful, and every family has its own set of calculations to make.
 One family needs to have their kids at school, at least in a hybrid model.
 Another feels it’s imperative to keep the kids at home.

-Kids are struggling with going back to school under these circumstances, reports Rachel Busman, PsyD, “but I think adults are struggling a lot more.”
-Even parents who’ve been able to manage anxiety in the past are finding it increasingly difficult, notes Dr. Busman, head of the Anxiety Disorders Center at the Child Mind Institute.
+Kids are struggling with going back to school under these circumstances, reports Rachel Busman, PsyD, a clinical psychologist, “but I think adults are struggling a lot more.”
+Even parents who’ve been able to manage anxiety in the past are finding it increasingly difficult, notes Dr. Busman.
 And at a time when cheerful social media posts can make it look like everyone else spent the summer adopting puppies and composting in the backyard, some parents feel reluctant to ask for help.

 “There’s a myth that because everybody is having a hard time, your stress doesn’t count,” says Dr. Busman.
 “But that’s not true.”

 Figuring out how to manage anxiety and tolerate uncertainty are important skills for everyone, but for parents, they’re even more essential.
 Among other things, anxiety typically causes us to lose our cool more frequently.
 And with our kids close by 24/7, they’re watching, and often copying, our every move.

 There’s no one-size-fits-all solution for anxiety, but there are some general strategies you can customize to manage your specific challenges.

 Focus on what you can control

 “Uncertainty is really uncomfortable,” says Dr. Busman.
 The impulse to try to force things to be more certain is strong but, she says, in this situation, when no one knows how the pandemic will develop over the fall and winter, it’s a waste of energy.
 “It’s very exhausting and ultimately, you’re not going win.”